Fairfax Bridge (Washington)

+The bridge was permanently closed in 2025 due to its poor condition.
+The state plans on constructing a replacement bridge and demolishing the Fairfax Bridge.

+Structure

 The 494 ft bridge has a 240 ft three-hinged braced rib steel arch, two 14 ft steel towers, and 16 timber trestle approach spans.
 The chords of the ribs are composed of channels.
 They are braced with two angles that are latticed in a Warren truss configuration.
 The vertical members of the towers and spandrel columns are made up of two latticed channels.
 The 17.4 ft roadway rests on a Warren stiffening truss.
 The Minneapolis Steel and Machinery Company provided the steel for the project.
 The arches sit on concrete footings.
 The approaches and the deck were reconstructed in 1945.

 The Fairfax Bridge is one of two three-hinged lattice arches remaining within the state.
 In his book Bridge Engineering, John Alexander Low Waddell explains the reason for the paucity of arches in the United States.
 "Arches are employed very generally in Europe on account of their superior appearance as compared with simple-truss bridges, and because of the powerful influence of the old masonry arch upon the minds of European bridge designers, regardless of the consideration of economy.
 American engineers, on the other hand, have been indifferent to the question of aesthetics, and have preferred simple spans to arches mainly for reasons of simplicity and economy, but sometimes on account of their greater rigidity.
 Another reason why the arch has not been used much in American practice is that the conditions, which make it economical, are not met with as frequently in this country as in Europe.
 For deep gorges with rocky sides, or for shallow streams with rock bottom and natural abutments, arches are eminently proper and economical."
 The conditions that made the bridge type economical in Europe were mirrored in the deep canyon of the Carbon River.